Prince-K-Ado/ist303_spr25_software_development/slides/week05_slides_pytest.md

 ```
 take a few minutes and write your own function that tests volume_rect().

-think about various conditions you would want to test.
+think about various conditions you would want to test, come up with 2-3

 ---
 ## Compare your test code with classmates
+~5 mins

+---

 - how did they differ?
 - what can you learn about code assumptions?
-- do you think code and tests should be done by one individual?
+- who is better at writing tests for your code - you or a colleague?

 ---

 ![bg 50%](rsc/testpros.png)

 ---